aryarm/varCA/README.md

 - `snp.tsv.gz` - Prepared, example SNV training data
 - `indel.tsv.gz` - Prepared, example indel training data
 - `hg38.chr1.*` - Chromosome 1 of the hg38 reference genome and its index files
-- `jurkat.chr1.bam` - BAM file containing paired ATAC-seq reads for chromosome 1 from the Jurkat sample in GSE129086
+- `jurkat.chr1.bam` - BAM file from ATAC-seq on chromosome 1 from the Jurkat sample in GSE129086
+- `jurkat.chr1.bam.bai` - Index for the Jurkat BAM file
-- `molt4.chr1.*.fq.gz` - FASTQ files containing paired ATAC-seq reads for chromosome 1 from the Molt-4 sample in GSE129086
+- `molt4.chr1.*.fq.gz` - FASTQ files from paired ATAC-seq reads for chromosome 1 from the Molt-4 sample in GSE129086

 # execution
 On example data: